SystemsApproach/ops/provision.rst

 microservices across Kubernetes clusters is not as simple as the discussion might suggest.
 Our job, at the cloud management layer, is to provide operators with a means to expose and manage this heterogeneity.
+The architectural assumption we make is that for each such variant, there is a corresponding provisioning API, with the expectation that someone is responsible for provisioning the Kubernetes cluster instantiated by that API (where that someone might be us, as outlined in this section).

 3.2 Infrastructure-as-Code
 --------------------------

+The provisioning interface for each of the Kubernetes variants just described includes a programmatic API, a command line interface (CLI), and a Graphical User Interface (GUI), where if you try any of the tutorials we recommended throughout this book, you'll likely use one of the latter two.
+For operational deployments, however, having a human operator interact with a CLI or GUI is problematic.
+This is not only because humans are error-prone, but also because it's nearly impossible to repeat a sequence of configuration steps in a consistent way.

-Terraform provides a declarative way of saying what your infrastructure is to look like: What set of Kubernetes clusters (some running at the edges on bare-metal and some instantiated in GCP) are to be instantiated, and how each is to be configured.
-Remember, our goal is to provision the substrate, bringing it to a "ready" state so it is able to participate in lifecycle management (which in turn ensures that a specified set of services is running).
+The solution is to find a declarative way of saying what your infrastructure is to look like—what set of Kubernetes clusters (some running at the edges on bare-metal and some instantiated in GCP) are to be instantiated, and how each is to be configured—and then automate the task of making calls against the programmatic API to make it so.
+This is the essence of Infrastructure-as-Code, and as we've already said, we use Terraform as our open source example.

 Since Terraform specifications are declarative, the best way to understand them is to walk through a specific example.
 In doing so,